 --When you find a book you want, click on its title to bring up the full record.
 Click on the "Request 1st Available" tab and follow the on-screen instructions to have it delivered to the Booth Library circulation desk.

 If you are a first time user, you will have to create an I-Share account using your library ID number (located on the lower right hand corner of your Student ID)

-When looking up articles in a database, clicking on the "Get Full Text" icon will take you to the full text of the article, help you find a print version of the article in the library catalog or give you the option to request the article from another library if Booth doesn't have access to the article (this request is also called InterLibrary Loan or ILL).
+When looking up articles in an EBSCO database, clicking on the "Get Full Text" icon will take you to the full text of the article, help you find a print version of the article in the library catalog or give you the option to request the article from another library if Booth doesn't have access to the article (this request is also called InterLibrary Loan or ILL).

 For more information, visit this page about "Get Full Text" and see examples of how it works.

 If you have questions, please contact Interlibrary Loan at 217-581-6074 or Circulation Services at 217-581-6071.